 Gradually reduce the frequency of watering but increase the depth.
 Water deeply 2-3 times a week to encourage deep root growth.
 When the grass reaches 3-4 inches in height, mow for the first time, setting your mower to a higher setting to avoid stressing the new grass.

 Transition to routine lawn care.
-Consult your local lawn care provider or look online for recommendations for a mature Kentucky Bluegrass lawn such as this one linked here.
+Consult your local lawn care provider or look online for recommendations for a mature Kentucky Bluegrass lawn such as this one here.

 Cache Valley’s #1 Choice for Superior Sod